Vera Lynn Keeps Her Promise As She Turns 100-Years-Old

 “She was like an angel to us.
 I was quite lucky.
 I got a space at the show, almost at the front.
 I stood there and thought of home instantly.”

-Veteran Frederick Weidman recalled her performance in Burma on a “hot steamy evening in 1944” when hundreds of troops watched a “tall, fair haired girl” singing on a “makeshift stage” beside an old piano.
+Veteran Frederick Weidman recalled her performance in Burma on a “hot steamy evening in 1944” when hundreds of troops watched a “tall, fair-haired girl” singing on a “makeshift stage” beside an old piano.

 “She tried to leave the stage but the men were clapping and cheering.
 She sang three more songs but still they went on cheering.
 She started to sing again but whenever she tried to stop they yelled the name of another tune.
 She sang until her make-up was running in dark furrows down her cheeks, until her dress was wet with sweat, until her voice had become a croak.”

-Happy 100th Birthday to the original Forces' Sweetheart, Dame Vera Lynn! #VeraLynn100 ???????? pic.twitter.com/79MNWREjVi
+Happy 100th Birthday to the original Forces' Sweetheart, Dame Vera Lynn! #VeraLynn100???????? pic.twitter.com/79MNWREjVi

 — LEAVE.EU (@LeaveEUOfficial) March 20, 2017